verifyas/docs/source/index.html.md

 ## Overview

-Processing bank transfer with Verify Payments is a two-step process, involving both server-side and client-side steps:
+Oh the high level, processing bank transfer with Verify Payments is a three-step process, involving both server-side and client-side steps:

 1. (Server) Create a session using your Private API key including the `amount`,